espocrm/documentation/docs/user-guide/printing-to-pdf.md

 It's possible to loop through a link collection.

-The max number of records is 100.
+The maximum number of records is 100.
 It can be changed with a config parameter *htmlizerLinkLimit*.

 !!! example